Lester Holloway: Career

 Prior to journalism, Holloway was a local authority councillor (Labour Party) in the London Borough of Hammersmith and Fulham, between 1994 and 1998, representing the College Park and Old Oak Ward.
 He left the Labour Party in 2000 after nine years, and rejoined in 2017.
-He currently works for CLASS, the Centre for Labour and Social Studies.

-In 1987, he won the BBC Radio 4/YMCA Best of British Youth Award for his campaign to save an area of natural importance called "Scrubs Wood" in Wormwood Scrubs.
+In 2024 he falsely accused the Manx flag of being a symbol of the extreme right on X.